plone/training/docs/effective-volto/architecture/anatomy.md

 ### Volto HTTP server

-The server uses Expressjs uses `renderToString` from `react-dom/server` to provide server-side rendering of the HTML pages.
-From these generated HTML pages, the client bundle will be loaded by the browsers.
+The server uses Expressjs and `renderToString` from `react-dom/server` to provide server-side rendering of the HTML pages.
+The generated HTML page includes `<script>` and `<link>` tags that will then load the Volto client bundle in the browser.

 The HTTP server is extensible via Express middleware and Volto provides an API to declare and load them from Volto Projects and Addons.